-This Veterans Day Practice Proper Flag Etiquette
+This Memorial Day Practice Proper Flag Etiquette

-As Veterans Day nears, many of us will be flying Old Glory high and proud.
+As Memorial Day nears, many of us will be flying Old Glory high and proud.
 With that, comes the responsibility and respect our flag deserves.
 There are Federal laws that govern how and when the Stars and Stripes can be flown.

 Here are some of the guidelines set forth by the Flag Code: